A Market in Transition

 Eligibility: Who Can Deduct IDCs?

-The IDC deduction is available to taxpayers who hold a working interest in an oil or gas property and who elect to expense rather than capitalize the costs.
-Key eligibility requirements:
+You can take the IDC deduction if you hold a working interest in an oil or gas property and elect to expense rather than capitalize the costs.
+Here's what you need:

-- Working interest required: You must hold a working interest (not merely a royalty interest) in the well.
-Working interests carry operational liability, which is what triggers the IDC deduction.
+- Working interest required: You need a working interest (not just a royalty interest) in the well.
+Working interests carry operational liability, and that's what triggers the IDC deduction.

-- Election to expense: You must elect to expense IDCs in the year incurred.
-This election is made on your tax return and applies to all IDCs for that year.
+- Election to expense: You've got to elect to expense IDCs in the year they're incurred.
+You make this election on your tax return, and it covers all IDCs for that year.

-- Independent producer status: Individual investors participating in DPPs are classified as independent producers, qualifying for full IDC expensing.
+- Independent producer status: Individual investors in DPPs count as independent producers, which qualifies you for full IDC expensing.
 Integrated oil companies face partial limitations.

 The Section 469 working interest exception further allows net losses from IDC deductions to offset active income such as W-2 wages.